• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Last updated on April 6, 2022
+Last updated on January 11, 2024

 Dinosaur Provincial Park is a UNESCO World Heritage Site situated in the Red Deer River valley in southeastern Alberta.
-Full of iconic badlands scenery and just a two hours drive east of Calgary, the site is best known for its renowned fossil assemblage and contains the richest collection of dinosaur fossils in the world.
+Full of iconic badlands scenery and just a two-hour drive east of Calgary, the site is best known for its renowned fossil assemblage and contains the richest collection of dinosaur fossils in the world.

 Fifty-eight dinosaur species have been discovered here and more than 500 specimens have been removed and placed on display in museums around the world.